pebreo/pebreo.github.io/midgame/part1-ose.md

 Furthermore, developed countries face a unique set of problems – declining birth rates and rising divorce rates.

-Finally, the high cost of essential resources like housing and farming equipment creates a barrier to entry for many.
+For developing countries, they can "leap ahead" by adopting mostly mature and proven tech from the developed world.
+For example, the cost of essential resources like housing and farming equipment can create a barrier to entry for many.

 The challenges are big so we need novel, bold solutions: the freedom dividend, polyamory / ethical non-monogamy (ENM), and open-source models.

 Here I present plans to help bridge us to The Endgame.
 However, these actions must be done first before we reach GOAT World.